PseudoDevs/IamGhost/FATAL15.md

-Last updated: 2024-04-02 17:15:39
+Last updated: 2024-04-02 17:17:22
-Random Quote: Do something wonderful, people may imitate it. - Albert Schweitzer
+Random Quote: Wisdom alone is the science of other sciences. - Plato